Lithial/github_actions/README.md

         with:
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }} # The github secret token for pushing new build numbers to the branch
           INCREMENT_VERSION_NUMBER: false # Whether or not to increment the version number or not
-          NODE_VERSION: "20" # The node version to use
 ```

 - Write Changelog